aafriedmann/adam-friedmann/README.md

 # adam-friedmann
-A repository hosting my work for OBW.
+A repository for my classwork at OBW.